Abscess Incision and Drainage

 How to prepare for an I and D:

-Your healthcare provider will talk to you about how to prepare for an I and D. He will tell you what medicines to take or not take on the day of your I and D.
+Your healthcare provider will talk to you about how to prepare for an I and D. He or she will tell you what medicines to take or not take on the day of your I and D.

 What will happen during an I and D:

 You will be given local or regional anesthesia to numb the area and keep you free from pain.
 Your healthcare provider will make an incision in your skin near or over the abscess.
-He will press on the area to drain the pus.
+He or she will press on the area to drain the pus.
 A cotton swab or other medical tool wrapped in gauze may be used to clean the inside of the abscess.
 Your healthcare provider may wash the wound with saline (salt water).
-He may place plain gauze or gauze with medicine in your wound to help it heal.
+He or she may place plain gauze or gauze with medicine in your wound to help it heal.
 A dry bandage will be placed over your wound.
 You may be given antibiotics to treat the infection.

 What are the risks of an I and D: